samzhab/youtube2mp3/README.md

 Further Development [coming soon...]
 * add various search filters such as publishDate etc...
-* integrate with youtube-dl to download youtube videos from saved url in one go
+* integrate with youtube-dl to download youtube videos from saved url in one go.